ndomx/DotCOM/README.md

 ## About
 This program was built using the System.CommandLine and System.IO.Ports tools.
 The System.CommandLine library is quiet new, and not properly documented yet.
 You'll find this project to be a good example of a fairly complex program, and a real use case as well.
 However, there's a chance this program doesn't represent the best practices of System.CommandLine, as I couldn't find a better real example.

-For the moment, **I don't intend** to publish an official release on GitHub, nor am I going to release this program.
+For the moment, **I don't intend** to publish an official release on GitHub, nor am I going to release this program by any other means.
 If you wish to use this tool, you'll have to build it yourself.

 ## Usage
 ~~~